Using The Internet and Social Medias can at first seem overwhelming. There are many traps for the web novice.

 But you needn’t feel intimidated.
 With these handy tips you too can Internet like a pro.

-1. Change People’s Opinions
+1. Correct People’s Opinions

 One of the most effective ways to Internet on Social Medias is to correct the misguided opinions of others.